"In the end… you really did bring me to Japan."

 Arthur observed the two of them for a moment, then smiled.

-"Then I'll entrust that responsibility to you both."
+"Then I'll entrust that responsibility to both of you."

 "My power…?"

-Fujino repeated, as if the word itself felt unfamiliar.
+Fujino repeated, as if the very word felt unfamiliar.

 Arthur watched her reaction with satisfaction.

-He lifted his gaze to the now fully dark sky, where a few stars were beginning to timidly appear.
+He raised his gaze toward the now fully dark sky, where a few stars had begun to timidly appear.

 "Let's get something to eat.
-We still have a year before the Holy Grail War begins," Arthur said.
+We still have a year before the Holy Grail War begins."

 ---